 FragAttacks - a series of vulnerabilities in Wi-Fi standards and implementations

-To test the degree of susceptibility of their devices to problems, a special toolkit and a ready-made Live-image for creating a bootable USB drive have been prepared.
-On Linux, problems appear in the mac80211 wireless mesh, in separate wireless drivers, and in the firmware that is loaded onto the wireless boards.
-To eliminate the vulnerabilities, a set of patches has been proposed, covering the mac80211 stack and the ath10k / ath11k drivers.
-For some devices, such as Intel wireless cards, an additional firmware update is required.
+To test the degree of vulnerability of your devices to problems, a special toolkit and a ready-made Live image for creating a bootable USB drive have been prepared.
+Linux The issues affect the mac80211 wireless network, individual wireless drivers, and firmware loaded onto wireless cards.
+A patch set covering the mac80211 stack and ath10k/ath11k drivers has been released to address the vulnerabilities.
+Some devices, such as Intel wireless cards, also require a firmware update.

 Tests of typical devices: